Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Experiment Details

 \subsection{Examples of verifiable $c_1$ and $c_2$}

-Here we give some examples of the final verifiable $c_1, c_2$ thresholds.
+Table~\ref{tab:c1c2_volume} gives some examples of the final verifiable $c_1, c_2$ thresholds.
 To demonstrate that the unverifiable hole is small, we also report the volume of the sublevelset $V^{\leq c_1}$ and the volume it occupies the full ROA.
 We can see that for all the systems the unverifiable region occupies only less than $0.1\%$ of the full ROA.
-And for higher dimensional 6D systems, the $50000000$ samples even cannot have one that land into this unverifiable region.
-See table~\ref{tab:c1c2_volume} for details.
+For the higher-dimensional (6-D) systems, none of the $5\times10^7$ samples fell into the small unverifiable region.